kadetat/sphinx-template/source/paper/index.rst

 How Popular Is It?
 ------------------
 According to the 2019 JetBrains Python Developers Survey, Django is in the top two most popular Python web frameworks to use [#f1]_.
-One reason Django is one of the most popular Python frameworks is its strong open-source community.
+One reason Django holds popularity is its strong open-source community.
 As of October 26th, 2020, the Django Github repository has over 2000 contributors and well over 500,000 dependencies to other repositories [#f1]_.

 To compare numbers, Flask, another open-source Python web framework that came in the top spot in the 2019 JetBrains Python Developers Survey, has well over